 - Can be shared by multiple users

-- Can be expensive, longer installation, greater desk lead time
+- Can potentially have longer desk lead time

 Work surfaces come in different shapes: bullet, square, rectangle, L, half-moon, diamond, hexagon, and corner.
 Before selecting your work surface shape, a radiologist or reading room planner should make sure the shape works well in the workspace.